White people: Census and social definitions in different regions

 Definitions of White have changed over the years, including the official definitions used in many countries, such as the United States and Brazil.
 Through the mid to late twentieth century, numerous countries had formal legal standards or procedures defining racial categories (see cleanliness of blood, casta, apartheid in South Africa, hypodescent).
-Below are some census definitions of white, which may differ from the social definition of white within the same country.
-The social definition has also been added where possible.
+Some countries do not ask questions about race or colour at all in their census.